mfroute/halouma.github.io/index.md

 ![Hit and threshold, vizualization](/assets/img/Unknown.png){: .mx-auto.d-block :}

-Here we normalized black and hispanic hit rates in each state to the respective white hit rate.
+Here we _normalized_ black and hispanic hit rates in each state to the respective white hit rate.
 That allows to have only numbers between zero and one and visualize in a clearer way the difference between them.
 Also, a state could have only low hit rates for every ethnic origins, without this indication more or less discrimination.

 - Can you see how all thresholds (right plot) for minorities are lower than the one for white drivers ?
 - It's almost the same for the hit rates (left plot) !
-Can you spot the two states that make an exception ?
+Can you spot the two states that make an exception ? (it's Illinois and South Carolina)
-- All parameters for hispanic drivers are lower than for black drivers, with a few exception where they're the same
+- All parameters for hispanic drivers are lower than for black drivers, with a few exception where they're the same (hit rate in Connecticut, threshold in Connecticut and Illinois)

 But ...
 Can we really see a difference between red and blue states ?